-In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
+In addition to assets, the statements of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statements of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflow of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has no deferred inflows of resources at December 31, 2021 or 2020.